severalnines/docs/components.rst

 s9s account
 ````````````

-Manage database users and accounts.
+Manage database users and accounts for MySQL and PostgreSQL databases.

 **Usage**